The SRC can give you advice if you have been accused of plagiarism, which is the offence of passing off someone else’s work as your own.

 Plagiarism can also mean:

-- Self-plagiarism.
-This is when you submit the same work, or a substantial part of the same work more than once for the purpose of assessment.
-This is the case even if this was all your own work initially as you can’t get credit twice for ‘recycled’ work.
+- Submitting the same work, or a substantial part of the same work more than once for the purpose of assessment - referred to as self-plagiarism.
+This is considered plagiarism even if this was all your own work initially as it could be deriving double credit for a single effort.

 - Submitting work written by someone else, but passing this off as your own work.